Quick and Easy Chili takes less than 45 minutes

 Speaking of cheese boards, there’s nothing that appears more elegant (and requires almost no work) than a cheese board.
 The perfect party platter is created easily and quickly with a stop at your local cheese shop or grocery store, plus a few essentials from your pantry.
 Our complete guide to cheese boards will make you a last-minute board-building pro in no time.
 Some pro tips: use a large wooden cutting board as a serving vessel, which is both practical and pretty.
 We like the completely unique cutting boards from Boothill Blades if you’re entertaining a group.
 You can’t go wrong with a cheese board, and having the skills to create a beautiful and delicious Southern board is a skill every host or hostess should master.

 No matter what you’re serving, a large platter is a key piece to every host’s entertaining arsenal.
 A large oblong platter is perfect for appetizers of all types, biscuits, deviled eggs, wings and bite-sized tarts.
-We love this 26-inch platter from Stoneware & Co, which is big enough to serve multiple dishes on, or plenty of one item.

 Here are a few dishes that can be made quickly, and presented nicely on a platter: